 1. To add an IP ACL rule, select the ACL ID to add the rule to, select the check box in the Extended ACL Rule table, and click Add.
-The page displays the extended ACL Rule Configuration fields, as Figure 5-32 on page 5-55 shows.
+The page displays the extended ACL Rule Configuration fields, as the following figure shows.